 Cut to Boyd thinking of Janae, back to Janae thinking of Boyd, then Boyd, then Janae - enough already!
 Then a glitter ball.
 Hurrah.

 Cut back to TSB where Boyd wins an award for his outstanding achievement in his studies.
-Sarshar's mum and dad both won this award, apparently.
+Sasha's mum and dad both won this award, apparently.
 Like I care.
-Everyone claps, and Sarshar tells Boyd that he shouldn't be surprised to pick up lots of prizes tonight.
+Everyone claps, and Sasha tells Boyd that he shouldn't be surprised to pick up lots of prizes tonight.
 Ugh.